 While the territory reeled in anger and disbelief, the Surveyor General’s office dispatched a Spanish language expert, Rufus Hopkins, to Mexico to verify the documentation Reavis had provided.
 Reavis and his lawyer accompanied Hopkins, kindly introducing him to the appropriate archivists and expediting the location of key documents.
-While in Mexico, the Surveyor General died and was replaced by his clerk Royal Johnson.
-While Hopkins report was generally favorable to the claim, Johnson was extremely skeptical.
+While in Mexico, the Surveyor General died and was replaced by his clerk, Royal Johnson.
+While Hopkins’ report was generally favorable to the claim, Johnson was extremely skeptical.

-James Reavis was undaunted by any of this, he knew he was going to require a great deal more evidence if he was to succeed and he needed to think bigger, much bigger.
+James Reavis was undaunted by any of this, he knew that he was going to require a great deal more evidence if he was to succeed, and he needed to think bigger, much bigger.
 Tapping into his Washington and Wall Street connections, he laid the groundwork for his plans to develop the Salt River Valley.
-Investors were eager to front the bill and once again, the money flowed.
+Investors were eager to front the bill and, once again, the money flowed.
 His plan hinged on creating an indisputable definition of the boundaries, a clear provenance, and producing a living descendent of the Peralta family.

 Reavis was ready to file his second claim.